 Implementation of new NPA Code 879 as a distributed overlay to the NPA 709 region.

-This RIP contains a Relief Implementation Schedule (see Section 4), Consumer Awareness Program (CAP) (see Attachment 1) and Network Implementation Plan (NIP) (see Attachment 2).
+This RIP contains a revised Relief Implementation Schedule (see Section 4).
+This RIP also contains the existing Consumer Awareness Program (CAP) (see Attachment 1) and Network Implementation Plan (NIP) (see Attachment 2).

 This RIP addresses the activities, deliverables, and events impacting more than one individual TSP.
 It does not cover activities internal to each TSP.
 Attachment 3, Individual Telecommunications Service Provider Responsibilities, provides a list of activities that each TSP will need to address in its own network, systems and business operations.